elementor/wp2static/readme.txt

 == Description ==

-Security & Performance protects the admin area of your WP site, whilst allowing you to serve your content to users on free and fast hosting options.
+Security & Performance via static website publishing.
+One plugin to solve WordPress's biggest problems.

 Keep using WordPress for what it's best at - managing content, but remove the security and performance headaches by publishing the site as static HTML.

-The optimum solution to speed up and secure your WordPress site - export to static HTML and hide all traces of WordPress from your site!

-Tired of your WordPress sites getting hacked?

 A static site closes all the doors that an out of date WordPress, theme or plugin can leave open.

-Your visitors not sticking around due to your site loading too slow?

-A pre-generated static site can outperform popular caching plugins like WP Super Cache, WP Fastest Cache and W3 Total Cache.
+A pre-generated static site will outperform caching plugins, allowing you to serve at local speeds to users around the world.

 [**https://wp2static.com**](https://wp2static.com/)

+Not compatible with WooCommerce or membership sites.

 = Features =